Top Ten: World Cinema Treasures

 Director: Gillo Pontecorvo

 It's almost impossible to believe that no documentary footage was used for this searing, ultra-realistic masterpiece.
 The filmmakers are dedicated to exposing the rock bottom, yet transcendental truth behind the reasons for both sides' engagement in this emotionally charged conflict.
 It depicts Algeria's struggle for independence from French rule.
 Each and every scene is devastating to watch since passions run so high.
 One takes place at a French race track where a rebel's bomb has exploded.
 Upon seeing an Algerian boy who was innocently selling his wares, some of the survivors attack him.
 French soldiers torturing their Algerian suspects on one side are met with Algerian freedom fighters' bombs exploding in French soda shops on the other.
-After experiencing this film my legs kept buckling barely allowing me to leave the theatre.
+After experiencing this film for the first time, my legs kept buckling barely allowing me to leave the theatre.

 Bicycle Thieves a.k.a.
 Ladri di biciclette (1948, Italy)

 Director: Vittorio De Sica